 Confused by technical terms?
 Have a look at the information below to help you understand what they really mean.

-TPI is a feature of temperature control products such as room thermostats, cylinder thermostats and programmable thermostats.
+On/Off load compensation is a feature of temperature control products such as room thermostats and programmable thermostats.

-TPI stands for Time, Proportional and Integral, and it is a proven method of minimising energy use by calculating the demand from a thermostat.
+On/Off load compensation is a proven method of minimising energy use by calculating the demand from a thermostat.
 As the temperature approaches the required setting, the boiler will fire for shorter periods of time, ensuring a constant temperature is maintained.
 This not only enhances comfort levels, but also uses less energy.
-TPI is ideal for use with modern systems in well-insulated houses.
+On/Off load compensating products are ideal for use with modern systems in well-insulated houses.

 Intelligent delayed start is an option on all Drayton programmable thermostats.